 From Auckland, we are taking a bus to Rotorua central.
 The cost of the bus is NZD 45 one way.
 Intercity NZ provides frequent buses between Auckland and Rotorua.

-Unfortunately, the only way to get to the starting point of the hike Onepoto is by car.
-And the distance between Rotorua and Onepoto Bay is around 168 kilometres one way (3 hours 20 minutes driving).
+The distance between Rotorua and Onepoto Bay is around 168 kilometres one way (3 hours 20 minutes driving).

 There are free car parks available at:

 - Waikaremoana Motorcamp

 - DOC Visitor Centre

 - Byre B&B (4934 Lake Road, 5 mins before Onepoto).

 Since this is my third multi day hike, I have had some lessons learned from my previous two hikes.
 I just followed the packing list that I had documented.
 The only change was that I had just one bag this time, so I had to merge the contents of both the bags into one.